Noah-M-Scott/CSC_402_SIMD_Lang/README.md

 A Proof of concept language for implementing SIMD concepts into a typed language.

+Use the compile.sh script to run the demo.

 This class had two focuses: to research SIMD implementations, and to act as the replacement for the compiler's class, which has not been taught for several years.